drwetter/testssl.sh/doc/testssl.1.md

     - Certificate Transparency info (if provided by server).

 For the trust chain check 5 certificate stores are provided.
 If the test against one of the trust stores failed, the one is being identified and the reason for the failure is displayed - in addition the ones which succeeded are displayed too.
-You can configure your own CA via ADDITIONAL_CA_FILES, see section `FILES` below.
+You can configure your own CA via ADDTL_CA_FILES, see section `FILES` below.
 If the server provides no matching record in Subject Alternative Name (SAN) but in Common Name (CN), it will be indicated as this is deprecated.
 Also for multiple server certificates are being checked for as well as for the certificate reply to a non-SNI (Server Name Indication) client hello to the IP address.
 Regarding the TLS clock skew: it displays the time difference to the client.
 Only a few TLS stacks nowadays still support this and return the local clock `gmt_unix_time`, e.g. IIS, openssl < 1.0.1f.
 In addition to the HTTP date you could e.g. derive that there are different hosts where your TLS and your HTTP request ended -- if the time deltas differ significantly.

 `-x <pattern>, --single-cipher <pattern>` tests matched `pattern` of ciphers against a server.
 Patterns are similar to `-V pattern , --local pattern`, see above about matching.